 The team includes physicians with advanced training in wound management and a nursing staff trained in care of chronic wounds.
 The team evaluates and treats the wound, establishes measures to prevent its recurrence, and keeps the primary care doctor informed of the patient’s progress.
 Patients are seen by a physician during each visit.

-For more information, call United Hospital Wound Care Center at:
+For more information, call UHC Wound Care, operated by United Hospital Center, at:

 916 West Main Street